Classic Veracruz culture: Mesoamerican ballgame

 The Classic Veracruz culture was seemingly obsessed with the ballgame.
 Every cultural center had at least one ballcourt, while up to 18 ballcourts have been found at El Tajin.
 It was during Late Classic here in north-central Veracruz that the ballgame reached its height.

 The ballgame rituals appear throughout Classic Veracruz monumental art.
 The walls of largest ballcourt, the East Ballcourt at El Tajin are lined with carved murals showing human sacrifice in the context of the ballgame (see photo above).
-The culmination of these murals is a tableau showing the rain god, who pierces his penis (an act of bloodletting) to replenish a vat of the alcoholic, ritual drink pulque, the apparent desired end result of the ballgame ritual sacrifice.
+The culmination of these murals is a tableau showing the rain god, who pierces his penis (an act of bloodletting) to replenish a vat of the alcoholic, ritual drink pulque, the apparent desired result of the ballgame ritual sacrifice.

 A defining characteristic of the Classic Veracruz culture is the presence of stone ballgame gear: yokes, hachas, and palmas.
 Yokes are U-shaped stones worn about the waist of a ballplayer, while the hachas and palmas sit upon the yoke.
 Palmas were fitted to the front of a yoke and were elongated sculptures often of effigies of birds—like turkeys—or realistic scenes.
 Hachas were thin stone heads that were markers that were typically placed in the court to score the game, but could be worn on the yoke.
 Archaeologists generally suppose that the stone yokes are ritual versions of leather, cotton, and/or wood yokes, although no such perishable artifacts have yet been unearthed.
 While the yokes and hachas have been found from Teotihuacan to Guatemala, the palmas seem peculiar to what is today northern Veracruz.